jontrulson/conquest/docs/conquest-guide.md

 ## Macro Keys / Mouse Macros

 Macros are sequences of Conquest commands that are issued when a Function Key (Fkey) is hit.
-On PC hardware, these are the F1-F12, and SHIFT F1-F12 keys.
+On PC hardware, these are the F1-F12, SHIFT F1-F12, and CTRL F1-F12 keys.

 With the GL client, version 8.1.2f or better, support for assigning macros to mouse buttons is also provided.
 Modifiers like Alt,